Administration and Planning Best Practices for Contractors

 - Ensure employees receive appropriate personal protective equipment before they start work on a job site

-Develop a post-offer strategy for new employees you hire to help control costs associated with medical care, workers’ compensation and disability payments.
-Such a strategy can be used even when working in a collective bargaining environment if there is verification of the language in the collective bargaining agreement.
+Conduct a thorough screening of potential job candidates.
+Develop a post-offer strategy for new employees you hire.
+Such a strategy can be used even when working in a collective bargaining environment if there is verification of the language in the written agreement.
 An effective post-offer strategy could include: